Anonymous Browsing

 3. Some websites act as a browser proxy and should be blocked directly.

-However, by taking the proper steps to block VPNs on iPhone , you can fully restrict this from happening:
+By taking the proper steps to block VPNs on iPhone , you can fully restrict new VPN configurations from being added by apps or manually in system settings:

 Restrict Browser Features and Extensions

-Another potential way that VPNs can be enabled is by using browser extensions or privacy features.
+Another potential way that VPNs can be enabled is by using browser extensions or privacy features built in to some web browsers.

 They can be directly disabled in such a way that a user cannot re-enable them without outside help.